klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ## Starting with caver-js <a id="starting-with-caver-js"></a>

-Once you have finished installing caver-js, you can now connect caver-js with a Klaytn Node.
+Once you have finished installing caver-js, you can now connect a Klaytn Node with caver-js.

-The examples below describe in a Node.js file.
+The below shows examples in a Node.js file.
 To practice the examples, first create a test file in the working directory as shown below.

 ```bash
 $ touch test.js